 I hope this helps you plan your road trip from Vienna to Salzburg!
-If you like it, please pin and bookmark for future use or share with a friend.
+If you found it useful, please pin and bookmark or share with a friend.
 If you have any questions, you can ask me in the comments or contact me and I’ll see how I can help.
 Happy travels!

 Last updated – June 12, 2018 – fixed format for easier browsing, added and updated holiday-planning information